reeddunkle/Dice_Rolls/readme.md

 subl ~/.bashrc
 ```

-At the bottom, or with your other aliases, add the following code. *Make sure that you add in the full path from your home (`~`) directory to the github repo.
+At the bottom, or with your other aliases, add the following code. *Make sure that you edit this to include the full path from your home (`~`) directory to the github repo.
 (Leave included the directory names that I have in the example path below.)*

 ```
 # Roll dice from your terminal